vdwh-logo

 But, in fact, every pattern requires far-reaching considerations at a technical and conceptual level to truly match the business expectations.

-Data Vault modelling provides elegant features to manage complexities, but success still depends on correct modelling of the data, and correct application of the patterns.
-Leveraging data logistics (‘ETL’) generation and virtualisation techniques allows for a great degree of flexibility, because you can quickly refactor and test different modelling approaches to understand which one fits best for your use-case.
+Data Vault modeling provides elegant features to manage complexities, but success still depends on correct modeling of the data, and correct application of the patterns.
+Leveraging data logistics (‘ETL’) generation and virtualization techniques allows for a great degree of flexibility, because you can quickly refactor and test different modelling approaches to understand which one fits best for your use-case.

 This enables you to spend more time on more value-adding work such as improving the data models and delivery of data.